 The combined impacts of the COVID-19 lockdown, reduced maintenance requirements due to reduced utilisation during lockdown, and the large number of days lost to wet weather meant that Council did not achieve the 'Asset Maintenance Ratio' for the year ended 30 June 2022.
-However, Council has exceeded the benchmark on a cumulative basis over the 8 years since inception, with the 2022 financial year considered to be an anomaly caused by external factors outside Council's control.
-This is confirmed by the achievement of the ratio for the 2023 financial year.
+However, Council has exceeded the benchmark on a cumulative basis over the 7 years since inception, with the 2022 financial year considered to be an anomaly caused by external factors outside Council's control.